 In addition to connectivity challenges, mobile theft and data hacking are continually on the rise, and the potential for data loss is huge.
 Experienced hackers can easily get into a stolen mobile, access sensitive data on the device and the systems they have access to.

 MAM – Mobile Application Management

 A term that refers to software and services used to secure, manage and distribute mobile applications used in enterprise settings on mobile.

 Mobile Application Management refers to management of the app rather than the device.
 So if your staff are working on the move, and accessing your company data directly from their devices you need to look at the app’s security settings.
 If you’re using an off the shelf application this becomes quite difficult as you may not have control over how the app exchanges information with your core systems.
 If you have a bespoke enterprise app, you can ensure the relevant security settings are in place during development.

 Having your own bespoke business app, allows employees to access your systems remotely through a completely controlled and secured gateway.
 You can manage precisely how the devices interact with your core systems and prevent data loss.
 By ensuring the app has the relevant security settings, and making it “device risk-aware” you can restrict certain functionalities, remove sensitive data and prevent access to the enterprise resources when required.

 There are a number of functions you can integrate into your app dependant on your security requirements to remove any risks and depending on the sensitivity of your data you can vary the level of security for your app.
 It’s important to note that if significant security is required you will need to set aside additional budget.
 Your development agency will be able to address any concerns you may have.

-A business faces numerous challenges when implementing Enterprise Mobility in addition to securing sensitive data.
+A business faces numerous challenges when implementing Enterprise Mobility in addition to BYOD security.
 Download our free whitepaper to get the solutions you need to achieve enterprise success.